 So many devoted people have contributed to the Success of the society over the years, none more so than Mr. Leonard J. Parkes and Mr Joe Brennan.
 Len was a performer at the beginning in 1906, worked with them through two world wars, and held the Society together through good and bad times, until his untimely death in 1961, Fifty–five loyal years performing or producing 35 shows.
 Joe joined in 1955 and has been connected either as performer, producer or president for 48 shows over Fifty-one year period retiring as president in 2006.

-Whether you wish to audition for a lead role or are content with being a 'filling' for one of Mrs Lovett's pies - new members are always welcome!
+Whether you wish to audition for a lead role or are content with being a Cowboy or Cowgirl - new members are always welcome!

-To find out more, come along to our introduction evening:
+To find out more, come along to our first rehearsal on: